If the sun is shining start thinking of boilers because you can save money by doing winter things in the summer.

 - Cover should the builder go bust or have an accident, so you can pay someone else to finish the job.
 If a builder doesn’t offer all of this in his or her insurance, you can purchase insurance yourself.

 It’s all very well hiring somebody, but what happens when it’s finished and you discover it’s already falling to pieces?
-Make sure you keep an eye on what they’re doing and ask for regular updates on progress, that way you can put right any mistakes and clear up any miscommunications.
-Contact Consumer Direct if you can’t resolve it yourself.
-Also speak to your local Citizens Advice Bureau.
+Make sure you keep an eye on what they’re doing and ask for regular updates on progress, that way you can put right any mistakes and clear up any mis-communications.
+Contact your local Citizens Advice Bureau if you can’t resolve it yourself.

 Never pay for all the work up front just in case something goes wrong.
 Make sure that you draw up with the builder a schedule of payment for each stage of the work.
 Ideally, you should agree to release money only when each stage of the work is finished, to the specification provided and to your satisfaction, that will encourage them not to drag their feet.
 If you do this you won’t pay for something to be done wrong or late.

 - 10 ways to save water and money